Using InTeGrate in Online or Hybrid Courses

 BIOL 680 Climate Change is a graduate-level course offered through the Department of Graduate and Continuing Education at Westfield State University.
 The course satisfies one of the required content-specific courses in a M.Ed.
 Biology Education program (addresses NSTA Standards 1 and 2).
 The course is also open to those who currently have a bachelor's degree and need additional credits for additional licensure or for other disciplines, such as the interdisciplinary science requirements within patent law.

 Robert Loeb: Using the A Growing Concern Module in Introductory Soil Science at Pennsylvania State University-Penn State DuBois

 The goal of Introductory Soil Science is to introduce the study of soil properties and processes and their relationships to land use, plant growth, environmental quality, and society.
 My offering of the course is online and serves a population of students who are primarily majors in the agricultural and earth sciences.
 Transforming the six units of a Growing Concern from the face-to-face format to the on-line setting resulted in valuable additions in regard to environmental quality and society.

 Russanne Low: Using Food Security in Science Systems Environment and Sustainability at University of Nebraska at Lincoln

-Russanne Low, GLOBE
+Russanne Low, IGES